OndrejSladky/kmercamel/README.md

 Additionally you can pass other arguments:

-- `-k` -- the size of one k-mer.
+- `-k value_of_k` - the size of one k-mer.
 Default 13.
-- `-a` -- the algortihm which should be run.
+- `-a algorithm` - the algortihm which should be run.
 Either `greedy` for global GREEDY, `pseudosimplitigs` or `pseudosimplitigsAC` for greedily computing pseudosimplitigs.
 - The latter uses Aho-Corasick automaton.
 Default `greedy`.
-- `-d` -- d_max used in pseudosimplitigs.
+- `-d value_of_d` - d_max used in pseudosimplitigs.
 Default 5.
+- `-s` - if provided do not print the resulting superstring, but rather stats about it.
+If not print the superstring - capital letters indicate that at given position, a k-mer starts.

 For example: